-1. The null material must be used with an equation-of-state.
+When used with solids or thick shells, this material must be used with an equationof-state.
 Pressure cutoff is negative in tension.
 A (deviatoric) viscous stress of the form is computed for nonzero μ where $\dot{\varepsilon'}{ij}$ is the deviatoric strain rate. μ is the dynamic viscosity.
 For example, in SI unit system, μ may have a unit of [Pas].